The Double Life Of Véronique Review

 “They were both born on the same day on a different continent.....At two years old...one of them burned her hand on a stove.
 A few days later the other reached out to touch a stove but pulled back just in time”

 For myself I find the quality of the film to be rooted in how well it connects to the viewer through a personal frame rather than being an evangelical piece from a Catholic Pole.
 The film doesn't become an anathema to secular audiences as it chooses to emphasise personal rather than religious sensation - deja vu rather than a message from God, perhaps.
 The film encourages the viewer to completely enter the world of Veronique and to respect what she learns to understand.
 We are entirely with Veronique in the scene where she listens to the tape she has been sent and we hear nothing other than what she hears, even her own swallowing noises, and we share her desire to find out the secrets of the tape even though, like her, we already know where the answers lead.
-That these first person effects don't feel like bible bashing or the authorial influence gone too far is due to Kieslowski's sincerity and faith in his creation, and it is also because he fights any influences which don't tie his characters back down to earth.
-Kieslowski ensures that the world of the film is grounded by using images of ageing, mortality, and decay, and in making Veronique/Weronika real people rather than symbols.
-His documentarist's eye for telling gestures and details works very well in this respect as does his use of political background with the film firmly rooted in the downfall of communism beginning as it does with a statue of Lenin being removed from a public square.
+That these first person effects don't feel like bible bashing or the authorial influence gone too far is because of Kieslowskis sincerity and faith in his creation, but it is also because he fights any influences which don't tie his characters back down to earth.
+Kieslowski ensures that the world of the film is grounded by using images of age, mortality, and decay, and in making Veronique/Weronika real people.
+His documentarists eye for telling gesture and detail work very well in this respect as does his use of political background with the film firmly rooted in the downfall of communism beginning as it does with a statue of Lenin being removed from a public square.

 The Double Life of Veronique is intriguing and ambitious, it succeeds in enthralling you in metaphysics and spirituality, but surprisingly keeps its feet on the ground throughout.
 It is the key film in Kieslowskis development from a parochial film-maker to an international master.